 Here's how to cook Brussels sprouts by roasting them.

-Each sprout should be coated in oil, to keep it from drying out, but it doesn't need to be very thick at all.
-In fact, the thinner the better!
+- 3Toss the sprouts with a bit of oil, salt and pepper.
+You can also add some herbs or spices to the mix.
+Garlic is especially good!
+(IMPORTANT: Each sprout should be coated in oil, to keep it from drying out, but it doesn't need to be very thick at all.
+In fact, the thinner the better!)

 And that's how to cook Brussels sprouts!
 Trust me, it really is worth a shot.
 You might find out that you really do love this great little vegetable after all.